-A pilot study conducted to test the applicability of the instruments, the feasibility of the study and estimate the time needed for collecting the data.
+A pilot study was conducted to test the applicability of the instruments, the feasibility of the study and estimate the time needed for collecting the data.
 It was conducted on 10% of the total sample (10 parents) according to the selection criteria.
-All parents participated in the pilot study included from the study sample.
+All parents participated in the pilot study were included in the study sample.